SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

 .. c:function:: int32_t yices_term_is_bool(term_t t)

-   Checks whether *t* is Boolean term.
+   Checks whether *t* is a Boolean term.

    This function returns 1 for true and 0 for false.
 It also returns 0 if *t* is not a valid term and sets the error report.